How can DevOps metrics help managers make an impact and implement change?

 Selecting the top 5 DevOps Metrics

-We have selected the most popular DevOps metrics among our clients and have focused on those DevOps metrics that give you ‘the biggest bang for your buck’ whatever level of Agile DevOps maturity you are currently at.
+We’ve selected the most popular DevOps metrics among our clients and have focused on those DevOps metrics that give you ‘the biggest bang for your buck’, no matter your current level of Agile DevOps maturity.

 The DevOps metrics selected are similar to the DORA metrics as popularised by the DevOps Research and Assessments (DORA) group.
-But we have based our top 5 DevOps metrics selection based on actual feedback (and usage) from a wide variety of Plandek clients at all levels of Agile DevOps maturity.
-As such, our Top 5 DevOps metrics reflects what we actually see being used to drive value among our clients!
+In this article, however, we’ve chosen our top 5 DevOps metrics selection based on actual feedback (and usage) from a wide variety of Plandek clients at all levels of Agile DevOps maturity.

 As the core objective of Agile software delivery is ‘..the early and continuous delivery of valuable software..’, Deployment Frequency is a core Agile metric and represents a core objective of effective DevOps.
 Deployment Frequency is also one of the four DORA metrics.